Memento Mori (short story): Background

 Jonathan got the idea for the story from his general psychology class at Georgetown University.
 He pitched the idea to his brother Christopher during a cross-country road trip from Chicago to Los Angeles.
-His brother responded to the idea, and encouraged him to write a first draft.
+His brother responded enthusiastically to the idea, and encouraged him to write a first draft.
 After Jonathan returned to Washington, D.C., to finish college, he sent his brother a draft two months later, and Christopher set to work on a screenplay, while Jonathan began finishing the short story.

 Christopher eventually made the feature film Memento, starring Guy Pearce, which was inspired by Jonathan's story, although radically different.
 For example, in the short story, Earl is confined to a mental institution and the main character in the movie is not.
 Also, in the movie, the protagonist's attempt to seek revenge on his wife's killer is manipulated by other characters.
 In the short story, other characters, such as doctors, are only briefly mentioned.
 Jonathan's short story was eventually published in Esquire magazine, although it can also be found in James Mottram's making-of book about the film, The Making of Memento, and as a hidden special feature on the film's special edition DVD.